 In Education 415, Student Leadership Seminar, an opportunity is presented to students to accept a greater responsibility for their own education.
 Students in discussion with staff and resource personnel identify the principal areas of concern and decide how each area is to be explored.
 Generally topical areas selected have included: learning more about oneself (the identity crisis); learning more about interacting with others (group dynamics); learning more about the University (goals, purposes, structure).
 Discussions of current issues facing the University are an important part of the class.
-Students desiring to take the class should request approval from the Division of Student Activities, 101 Student Services Building, before registering for the course.
+Because the format may vary each term, it is recommended that prospective students call or visit the Division of Student Activities, 101 Student Services Building, telephone 353-8288, before registering for the course.